Note taking

 -

-As well as reviewing your lecture notes you should be following up on your lecturer’s suggestions for further reading.
+As well as reviewing your class notes you should be following up on your teacher’s suggestions for further reading.
 This helps you to make sense of the notes.
 You can then make a better summary of the whole topic area when you need to prepare for an assignment, test or exam.

 What can we use mind maps for: